 3. How does the poet describe the expression on Ozymandias’s face?

-Ans: The face of ‘Ozymandias’ statue was shattered.
+Ans: The face of the ‘Ozymandias’ statue was shattered.
 The sculptor was such a skilful artist that the expressions on his face were still very clear.
 They showed frown and hostility on the face of the statue which revealed that he looked down upon others and was an arrogant and boastful king.

 D. Answer in detail.